ipguna/TIF-RPS2020/README.md

 ### Download

-To use the document is this repository, there are several ways such as follows:
+To use the document in this repository, there are several ways such as follows:

 1. Download individual document by clicking the link for each document where you would be taken to a page showing the document and a button to download it